seambr/bb84-lab-automation/README.md

 We use an Arduino and a MOSFET(BJT's have too much voltage loss) in order to toggle the 635nm laser diode module on and off with speed.
 We need to use a transistor as the Arduino's digital pins have a current limit that the laser would surpass.

 ![Alt text](images/diagrams/laser_setup.png)

+To measure the state of a light pulse we can utilize the the wave plate, beam splitter, and double photometer combination used in the original kit.
+However, the photometers are quite interoperable with the arduino by default as when light is detected the voltage of photometer may be negative and this could cause damage.
+The solution was to use a single supply inverting amplifier that I designed and had custom made.